-Easy Paper Crafts: Celtic Design 12
+Easy Paper Crafts: Celtic Design 12 Circles

 This Celtic design with 12 circles makes a striking and easy paper crafts project.

-With just a few materials and tools, we show you how to make this beautiful project in the pictures below.
+With just a few materials and tools, I show you how to make this beautiful project in the pictures below.

 Simple and inexpensive construction paper in blue, green, orange, red, purple and black made this eye-catching version of the Celtic Design.

-The yellow background is 24# 8.5x11 printer paper.
+The yellow background is 24-pound 8.5x11 printer paper.

 Easy Paper Crafts: Celtic Design 12 Circles Materials and Tools:

 Pattern (Click here for the pattern: page 1 and page 2.)

 The Steps for How to Make the Easy Paper Crafts: Celtic Design 12 Circles:

 Print the patterns and trim around the outer and inner lines.

 Cut twelve of the circles out of a fifth color but make them all the same color.

 The background can be either 7.5 x 8.5 inches to fit the design, or it can be the size you want.
 (In the first picture above, the black background is 7.5 x 8.5 inches.
 In the example below, the black background is 8.5 x 11 inches.)

-The modified rectangles should remain one continuous shape, however cut each circle in order to weave it over and under the other pieces.
+The modified rectangles and long narrow shapes should remain one continuous shape, however cut each circle in order to weave it over and under the other pieces.

-Place the first long shape with the flattened ends at the top and bottom going from the upper left corner to the lower right corner.
+Place the first long narrow shape with the flattened ends at the top and bottom going from the upper left corner to the lower right corner.

 Place the next shape, one of the large, modified rectangles, over the first shape in same direction and with the more rounded corners at the top and bottom.

 The second large modified rectangle goes over the first, again with the more rounded corners at the top and bottom.

 However, this shape should be placed from the upper right to the lower left

-Position the remaining long shape over the other three with the orientation from upper right to lower left.
+Position the remaining long narrow shape over the other three with the orientation from upper right to lower left.

 Place the flattened ends toward the top and bottom.

 Begin weaving the circles over and under where the modified rectangles cross.

 Follow the over and under patterns shown below and hide the cut in the circle under one of the pieces.

 Add the second circle.
 Notice, not every crossed point in the rectangles has a circle.

 As you work with the circles, the shape becomes distorted.

 Don't worry, you can re-shape the pieces properly after you add all of the circles.

 Add the fourth circle.
 Again, the shape looks out of kilter, but you will fix it later.